 What Causes Male Pattern Baldness?

 dihydrotestosterone (DHT), which is converted from testosterone in the scalp.
 Over time, DHT builds up around the hair follicle, thinning or “miniaturizing” the hair and ultimately stopping growth.
 The follicle regresses as a result, causing each new hair that cycles through the follicle to be gradually thinner than the previous one.
 Eventually the follicle shuts down altogether, ending hair growth completely and permanently.

 Both a follicle's resistance to DHT and the levels of DHT in the scalp are

 genetically determined, which explains why some people go bald and others do not.
 The gene can be inherited from both the mother and the father, so men with balding relatives have increased odds of losing their hair too.

 Other hair loss causes account for 10% of cases in men (and an even larger percent of hair loss in women).
 Hair loss in patches, diffused shedding of hair, breaking hair shafts, or hair loss associated with redness, scaling, pain or rapid progression is probably indicative of a condition other than Male Pattern Baldness.
 These different types of hair loss can be caused by medical conditions, poor nutrition, certain medications, stress or other factors.
 If any of these symptoms are present in conjunction with hair loss, it is recommended to consult a physician.

 Treatments for Male Pattern Baldness

-Hair Club’s hair restoration experts are specially trained to determine the current level of one’s Male Pattern Baldness and recommend a customized hair loss treatment.
-Hair Club is constantly refining techniques, testing new technology and closely following emerging research to ensure men get the most advanced and effective hair loss treatments available today.
+Hair Club’s Hair Loss Experts are specially trained to determine the current level of your Male Pattern Baldness and recommend a customized hair loss solution.
+Hair Club is constantly refining techniques, testing new technology and analyzing emerging research to ensure men get the most advanced and effective hair loss treatments available today.